 A pen and a notepad.
 You never know what information you will need to remember during an interview and having your own pen and paper to take notes shows that you are prepared and actively engaged in the conversation.

 References.
-Bringing a list of references is important as the interviewer may ask for these during the interview.
+Bringing a list of references is important because the interviewer may ask for these during the interview.
 Typically, these will be requested before the interview, but again, it never hurts to be prepared.

 Questions.
 At some point, usually near the end of the interview, the interviewer will ask you if you have any questions.
 This is a great time to ask a few questions that will show you are interested in the position.
 For example, asking about the company culture, how the interviewer likes working for the company, and what if any community service they might be involved in, is a great way to show that you’re thinking beyond the interview.